idkidk000/ec-2025/readme.md

 Args are documented in `lib/args.[version].ts`\
 Log levels are documented in `lib/logger.[version].ts`

-To create day 1 from template and open in IDE\
+To create day 1 from template and open in IDE:\
 `deno task init 1`

-For day 1 part 3\
+For day 1 part 3:\
 `deno task init 1 3`